awei01/katsu-site-source/posts/2011-05-16-deciphering-the-dress-code.md

 Although rare, casual may be the order of the day for the wedding in question.
 We are all familiar with this type of dress.
 Most closely resembling your everyday wear although it is fairly rare for a wedding dress code.
 Jeans are technically acceptable as are shorts but to avoid being under dressed opt for a button down and some cotton slacks such as khakis or chinos.

 Let 9tailors know if you need a style consultant to build the perfect outfit for your upcoming weddings.
-Email us at info@9tailors.com for more information!
+Email us at {{ site.emails.info }} for more information!